goss-org/goss/extras/dcgoss/README.md

 ### Run

-Run is used to validate a docker container defined in `docker-compose.yml`.
-It expects both a `docker-compose.yml` and `goss.yaml` file to exist in the directory it was invoked from.
+Run is used to validate a docker container defined in `docker-compose.yml` by default.
+A custom dockerfile can be provided via the `-f` parameter, ie. `./dcgoss -f custom-docker-compose.yaml [run|edit] <service>`.
 Container configuration is used from the compose file, for example:

 **run:**